Updated at the 2016 AGM.

 That as far as possible the Offaly County Board or Fixtures Secretary should fix over 14 Championship Finals on Sundays.

-Motions passed at Offaly Convention 2008
+By-Laws passed at Offaly Convention 2008

 1. That referees for all camogie matches in Offaly may be from inside or outside the County (Drumcullen).